randlab/xgapfilling/README.md

 A. P. B. Tanaka, P. Renard, J. Straubhaar (2024).
 Fracture Density Reconstruction Using Direct Sampling Multiple-Point Statistics and Extreme Value Theory.
 In revision in *Applied Computing and Geosciences* - Ref.: ACAGS-D-23-00073 - March 2024.

 ## Data description
 Due to restrictions on sharing the original data used in the reference, we generate synthetic data for the examples provided in this repository.
-The synthetic logs analysis do not add content to the manuscript.
-It is available to disseminate the application of the proposed methodology and to easily run the code.
-People are also encouraged to try with their own data set.
+The synthetic log analysis does not add content to the manuscript.
+It is available for the dissemination of the application of the proposed methodology and for the ease of the execution of the code.
+People are also encouraged to try it with their own dataset.

 ### Files